Lectionary Bible Studies and Sermons

 Reconciliation.
 5:16-21

-In this passage Paul explains his main role as an apostle; he exercises a "ministry of reconciliation."
-Paul was reconciled to God in Christ and appointed an "ambassador of Christ" to work for the reconciliation of others.
+In this passage Paul explains his main role as an apostle to the Gentiles, namely that he exercises a "ministry of reconciliation."
+Paul had been reconciled to God in Christ and appointed an "ambassador of Christ" to work for the reconciliation of others.

 The passage

 v19.
-So Paul, as one of the reconciled ones, one of the new creatures, was entrusted with the ministry of reconciliation.
-He now goes on to explain the substance of that reconciliation.
-Reconciliation is the work of God drawing to himself those who are far off, and this by means of their identification with the sin-bearing work of Christ.
+So Paul, as one of God's reconciled believers, one of the new creatures, was entrusted with the ministry of reconciliation.
+Paul now goes on to explain the substance of that reconciliation.
+Reconciliation is God's work of drawing to himself those who are far off, and this by means of their identification with the sin-bearing work of Christ.
 Christ's work on the cross enables God to no longer exact the penalty for an individual's sin.
 Since the penalty was paid by Christ, God no longer has to count "man's sins against them."

 v20.
 The ministry of reconciliation, committed to the apostles (in fact committed to all disciples), is a ministry of the word.
 It is a "message of reconciliation" that is committed to Paul.
 He is an "ambassador" with a message.
-He is a representative who is to speak accurately and authoritatively on behalf of his sovereign.
-As such, in v20b, he makes this appeal, he presents the gospel; "be reconciled to God".
+Paul is a representative who is to speak accurately and authoritatively on behalf of his sovereign.
+As such, in v20b, Paul presents a short-hand version of the gospel: "be reconciled to God".

 A New Creation